HongweiHou/TENN/README.md

 - 🌐 **Unified**: Compatible with data- and model-driven approaches, as well as to supervised, unsupervised, and other learning paradigms.
 - ↗️ **Scalable**: Generalizes to varying input sizes without retraining.
 - ⚡ **Efficient**: Requires fewer parameters, lower computational complexity, and smaller training sets.
-- 📡 **Application-ready**: Comes with precoding and scheduling examples for MU-MIMO.
+- 📡 **Application-ready**: Comes with precoding and scheduling examples for MU-MIMO communications.

 ## 🔧 Module Introduction